wjzz/connect-four-rust/README.md

 # Connect Four in Rust

 An implementation of the Connect Four game in Rust.

+## Goal

+The goal of the project was to solve the game with 6 rows and 7 columns.
+The final algorithm is able to do it in 6 minutes (bitboards) or ~10 minutes (array).

+## Remarks

 The main feature is a solver of the using:
 - alpha-beta negamax
 - a transposition table (with a fixed size, as opposed to std lib collections)
 - a nice move ordering heuristing